-This project includes original, longitudinal, qualitative and quantitative data on the experience of first-year graduate students in a large university.
-A first paper (Social Networks 2015) examines the stability of the core discussion network over the first six and twelve months in this new context.
-We find that the core discussion network changes remarkably quickly, with little or no lag, and that it appears to do so because both the obligations that people face and the routine activities they engage in are transformed by new institutional environments.
-Findings suggest that core discussion network may be less a “core” network than a highly contextual support network in which people are added and dropped as actors shift from environment to environment.
-A second working paper explores how mental perceptions of networks evolve over time.
+In another paper, my co-authors and I address the mechanisms behind social network change (Small, Pamphile, & McMahan, 2015).
+While social networks scholars theorize the core discussion network to be composed of people’s closest ties and expect it to be largely stable, recent studies show that networks are strongly affected by the contexts in which people interact.
+Based on original network data, we examine the stability of the core discussion network over the first six and twelve months of graduate students as they enter a new organizational context.
+We find that the network changes remarkably quickly, with little or no lag, and that it appears to do so because both the obligations that people face and the routine activities they engage in are transformed by new organizational environments.
+Our findings show that the core discussion network may be less a “core” network than a highly contextual support network in which people are added and dropped as actors shift from environment to environment.

 Small, Mario L., Vontrese Pamphile, and Peter McMahan.
 2015.
 “How Stable Is the Core Discussion Network?”
 Social Networks 40: 90-102.

 Deeds, Vontrese and Mary Pattillo.
 2015.
 “Organizational failure and institutional pluralism: A case study of an urban school closure.”
 Urban Education 50.4: 474-504.

 Pamphile, Vontrese.
 2014.
 “How School Closures Can Hurt Students by Disrupting Urban Educational Communities.”
 Scholar Strategy Network.
 Key Findings Policy Brief.